datragingscholar/datragingscholar.github.io/_posts/2014-02-12-clean-code-tips-and-tricks-method-names-and-single-responsibility-principle.md

 validateSomeForm();
 ```

-Methods answering a question should be, well, questions.
+Methods answering questions should be, well, questions.

 ``` php
 isUserActive();